-Established in 1998 by the late Thomas Wiedemann as the 'International Centre for the History of Slavery', ISOS now pursues research on both historical and contemporary slavery and forced labour in all parts of the globe and through all periods.
+The Institute for the Study of Slavery (ISOS) — formerly known as the 'International Centre for the History of Slavery' — was established in 1998 by the late Thomas Wiedemann.
+ISOS now pursues research on historical and contemporary slavery, and forced labour in all parts of the globe and through all periods.

 University of NottinghamUniversity Park